hamie-kalhoro/login-gui-database/README.md

 String password = "your-password";
 ▶️ Run the Application: Compile and run using your preferred IDE or terminal.

-📌 Notes
+📌 Notes:
 🔐 Passwords are stored in plain text (for simplicity).
 For real-world projects, use hashing (e.g., BCrypt).

 🛡️ Add input sanitization and prepared statements to avoid SQL injection.

-🙌 Contributing
+🙌 Contributing:
 Contributions are welcome!
 Fork the repo, make changes, and open a pull request.

-📄 License
+📄 License:
 This project is open-source and available.